coronalabs/corona-docs/markdown/api/library/display/getDefault.markdown

 ## Texture Keys

-* `"magTextureFilter"` &mdash; The default magnification sampling filter applied whenever an image is loaded by Corona.
+* `"magTextureFilter"` &mdash; The default magnification sampling filter applied whenever an image is loaded.
 Values include `"linear"` or `"nearest"`.

-* `"minTextureFilter"` &mdash; The default minification sampling filter applied whenever an image is loaded by Corona.
+* `"minTextureFilter"` &mdash; The default minification sampling filter applied whenever an image is loaded.
 Values include `"linear"` or `"nearest"`.

 * `"textureWrapX"` &mdash; The texture wrap mode along the __x__ direction.
 Values include `"clampToEdge"`, `"repeat"`, or `"mirroredRepeat"`.